soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

 print(res)
 ```
-results in JSON format is like this:
+Results in JSON format is as follows:
 ```HTML
 (200,
 {